Get Started

-In my previous installments, I’ve given an overview of quality in healthcare, provided some common obstacles to implementing a compliant ISO 9001:2015 QMS in a healthcare environment, and listed high-level responsibilities by leadership that will help ensure a successful QMS implementation.
+In my previous installments, I’ve given an overview of quality in healthcare, provided some common obstacles to implementing a compliant ISO 9001:2015 Quality Management Systems (QMS) in a healthcare environment, and listed high-level responsibilities by leadership that will help ensure a successful QMS implementation.

 In this installment, we’ll review how an organization can support the QMS policy as well as develop operational guidelines for execution of those policies.